 Individuals who have been offered waiver services have the freedom to select between institutional care services and home and community-based services.
 They are informed of their alternatives under the waiver at the time they are going through the Medicaid application and determination process.
-These individuals have the responsibility to participate in this process which includes providing medical and other pertinent information or assisting in obtaining this information to be used in the person-centered planning and service approval process.
+These individuals have the responsibility to participate in this this process which includes providing medical and other pertinent information or assisting in obtaining this information to be used in the person-centered planning and service approval process.
 When applicants are admitted to the waiver, they have access to an array of Medicaid services.

-LOUISIANA MEDICAID PROGRAMISSUED:01/01/19REPLACED:01/10/18CHAPTER 9: ADULT DAY HEALTH CARE WAIVERSECTION 9.3: RECIPIENT RIGHTS/RESPONSIBILITIESPAGE(S) 5
+CHAPTER 9: ADULT DAY HEALTH CARE WAIVERSECTION 9.3: RECIPIENT RIGHTS/RESPONSIBILITIESPAGE(S) 5